01 of 05

 To begin, tie a knot in the end of the floss.
 Thread the needle and draw the floss through the top of the fabric near the edge.
 Do not pull too hard or the knot will pull through the fabric, especially if you draw the floss through a hole in Aida fabric that has a lower count to it (14 count or lower).
 Bring the floss up through the back of the fabric and begin stitching.
 In this image, a waste knot to start a back-stitch.
 Waste knots are one of the easiest ways to start a project.Continue to 2 of 5 below.

 Complete Several Stitches

 After you have set the knot in place, you can complete several stitches.
 Create half stitches by using the waste knot.
 You can see that the knot is still there after you had made the stitches.
 This keeps your place and the floss tight.
-Do not worry about keeping the knot in for the entire project, it is a good place holder for the beginning of your project.
-In order to get comfortable with this knot; try tying this knot several times with several types of floss and tension.
+Do not worry about keeping the knot in for the entire project, as it is a good place holder for the beginning of your project.
+To get comfortable with this knot; try tying this knot several times with several types of floss and tension.
 It will help you figure out what exactly will work for you.
 Complete several rows of stitches to secure the floss even more.Continue to 3 of 5 below.

 03 of 05

 After several stitches are in place, clip the waste knot.
 You do not need to worry about the floss coming undone or your stitches coming out because you have enough cross stitches in place to anchor the project.
 Be sure not to clip it too close; you only want to get rid of the knot.
 If you clip the knot too close, you run the risk of cutting the stitch and losing all of the cross-stitch work you just completed.
 The waste knot acts as an anchor for your other stitches and once you have those stitches in place you can get rid of the waste knot.
 This is where the name for this technique comes from.
 It is a knot that you cut and throw away.Continue to 4 of 5 below.